Thank you for reading our post, please rate this article at the end.

 Types of Sulphur Found in Water

-Did you know drinking water across the US comes with over 300 chemicals?
+Did you know that drinking water across the US contains over 300 chemicals?
 Now you know.
-Many people will tell you that strange odors from their taps are a common problem, especially when the supply is from a holding tank.
+Many people will tell you that strange odors from their taps are common, especially when the supply comes from a holding tank.
 There are two forms of Sulphur in water: sulfate and hydrogen sulfide.

 Sulfate is a result of Sulphur combining with Oxygen.
 Sulfates occur naturally in soil and rocks.
 Over time, these minerals are released into the water.
 Hydrogen sulfide, on the other hand, forms when organic matter decomposes underground.

-These bacteria chemically change the natural sulfates in water into hydrogen sulfide.
+These bacteria chemically convert the naturally occurring sulfates in water into hydrogen sulfide.
 Sulfur-based bacteria thrive in oxygen-deprived water found in tanks and wells.

-An elevated concentration of hydrogen sulfides in water can alter the taste of water and produce an awful egg odor.
-Sulfates have no smell but leave build-up in water that can make it taste bitter.
+An elevated concentration of hydrogen sulfide in water can alter its taste and produce an unpleasant egg-like odor.
+Sulfates have no smell but leave a build-up in water that can make it taste bitter.

 Hydrogen sulfide in water damages pipes by destroying numerous types of metals, causing stains on plumbing fixtures and silverware.